saghul/pycares/docs/channel.rst

         Cancel any pending query on this channel.
 All pending callbacks will be called with ARES_ECANCELLED errorno.

-    .. py:method:: destroy()

-        Destroy the channel.
-All pending callbacks will be called with ARES_EDESTRUCTION errorno.

     .. py:method:: process_fd(read_fd, write_fd)

         :param int read_fd: File descriptor ready to read from.